Chandni (1991 film): Release

-On October 4, 1991, the film 'Chandni' directed by Ehtesham was released in 25 cinemas across the country.
+On 4 October 1991, the film Chandni directed by Ehtesham was released in 25 cinemas across the country.

 Response

-Reported by Prothom Alo's survey as "Shabnaz made a huge impact by playing the role of Chandni in the film directed by Ehtesham in 1991".
+Reported by Prothom Alos survey as "Shabnaz made a huge impact by playing the role of in the film".

-Reported by Bangla Tribune's survey as "The film received a huge response at the time for its songs, dialogues, and the outstanding performances of the hero and heroine".
+Reported by Bangla Tribunes survey as "The film received a huge response at the time for its songs, dialogues, and the outstanding performances of the hero and heroine".

-Reported by The Daily Star's survey as "In the nineties, a hero came to the silver screen with the movie 'Chandni'.
-He was Nayeem.
-He made a name for himself with his first movie.
-After that, there was no looking back.
-He established a strong position in Dhaka cinema in a few years.
-'Chandni' created history.
+Reported by The Daily Stars survey as "Nayeem established a strong position in Dhaka cinema in a few years for his outstanding performance in the film."